Skip to main content

 Aligning content

-Change the alignment of your text, an image, or a video by highlighting it or clicking the Block icon.
-Block icon (to select a block).
+Change the alignment of your text, an image, or a video by selecting it, then picking any of the following alignment options from the toolbar:

 Adding a list

-Using the toolbar or the slash “/” key, you can add different styles of lists to your content, such as numbered, bulleted, and to-do lists.
+Use the toolbar or the slash “/” menu to add different styles of lists to your content, such as numbered, bulleted, and check lists (to-do lists).

-If you highlight one or more text blocks and then click one of the list options in the toolbar or floating toolbar, the selected blocks will become list items.
+If you highlight one or more text blocks and then click one of the list options in the toolbar, the selected blocks will become list items.

 Adding a link